saeedmehrang/Tensorflow_Keras/README.md

 # Tensorflow_Keras
-This a repository for collection of codes provided by Tensorflow team.
+This is a repository for collection of codes provided by Tensorflow team.
+Feel free to use!